COM3501 Computer Security and Forensics

 - The complexity of the security landscape;

-- The advantages and disadvantages of encryption and
+- The advantages and disadvantages different information security principles;

 - A detailed understanding of industrially relevant